 Voter Registration Support and Education

-FCAN Foundation helped register 87,000 new voters in the 2004 election cycle and FCAN helped register 18,000 in 2010.
-We plan to help register 40,000 or more in 2018.
+FCAN Foundation has helped register tens of thousands of new voters in recent elections.
 Once the new voters are on the rolls, the next phase begins -- making sure they vote.
 We work hard to educate voters on the issues that may be important for their community.
 It is essential to help voters understand how their vote can create change — the power of their vote.
-This also motivates voters to follow through with their vote.
+This also motivates voters to follow through and go to the polls.

 Voter Education Campaigns: